aviv57/paysats/README.md

 # Paysats Online

 **Paysats Online** is a project focused on creating a unified, email-like address for Bitcoin users.
-Instead of managing separate identifiers across different platforms and payment methods, Paysats Online introduces a single memorable address:
+Instead of managing separate bitcoin addresses or payment platforms, Paysats Online introduces a single memorable address:

 This projects is inspired by https://github.com/andrerfneves/lightning-address